Software to Calculate Binomial Distribution Formula, Probability of Multiple Successes in a Number of Trials

 The probability to get 5 heads in 5 tosses represents, actually, the probability of 5 heads in a row (3.125%).

 We can work with complicated case scenarios as well.
-For example, roulette.
+Let's take, as an example, roulette.
 (Methinks you're here mainly because of a strong interest in gambling mathematics.)

 The software has a data size limit.
 The number of trials N must not be larger than 1500.
 N!
 (N factorial) for numbers larger than 1500 leads to impossible-to-handle amounts for today's PCs.
 There will be an overflow if you use very large numbers...